 Data science vs information systems is another common comparison, since both can be involved in data management.
 But the distinction requires understanding the difference between data scientists and data engineers.
 A data engineer is involved in creating and maintaining data infrastructure that keeps clean and relevant data coming in.
 By contrast, working in data science tends to be more focused on pulling insights out of collected data, which may or may not be cleaned or ordered.
 Tools like Power BI and Tableau transform data and help people understand it better.

-Which is Better Data Science of Computer Science?
+Which is Better, Data Science or Computer Science?

 The answer will largely depend on your career goals, personal interests, and how far you want to take your education.
 Computer science takes a broader view of computing, which involves learning a wide range of skills.
 That confers it one potential advantage over a data science degree, a wider array of career options.
 Conversely, for those interested in data science careers, having a data science degree can be a distinct advantage.